We recently received this letter from a Modesto Marathon 5K participant. It was such a touching story that we had to share it with you.

 I had friends in high school that went on to run with state and college teams.
 I was in awe of them.
 But I put away my dreams of being a runner and moved forward with the life I had chosen, and it’s been a good life.
 I’m surrounded by a loving family, and I will always consider that to be the most important thing in my life.
 I earn a decent living and I have a decent home.
 But a funny thing happened on my way to middle age; I got a little heavy.
 No, let’s be honest…I got fat.
 And then I got unhappy with who I was and what I was becoming.
 And that, surprisingly, led me down the path of fulfilling my dream.

 After about 10 years of waiting for the weight loss fairy to appear and magically make me young and thin again, I figured out she wasn’t coming.
 Since it had become an effort for me to even climb the stairs to my office at work, I finally decided to do something about my situation.
 And, really, we truly are the only ones responsible for whom and what we are.
-So the first thing I did was join a weight loss organization.
+So the first thing I did was join a weight loss organization, similar to the Houston weight loss organization.
 Over the next 14 months I lost nearly 80 pounds.
 And like any good weight loss organization, they not only taught me about proper nutrition and portion size, the encouraged activity.
 Any sort of activity, just so I actually got up a few minutes a day and engaged in something purposeful.

-But, I remembered loving to run when I was a kid.
+I remembered loving to run when I was a kid.
 I remembered how it made me feel…alive, strong, powerful, confident, independent, free.
 Was it possible to ever feel that again?
 It had been at least 35 years since I had run like that.
 But a crazy idea formed itself in my head.
 I didn’t put a time frame or deadline to it, but I decided to set a goal for myself to run in a 5k.
 Not knowing how to even begin working toward that goal, and not realizing I had already begun working toward it when I spent my first 10 minutes walking on the treadmill, I went online and Googled running clubs for my area, found Shadowchase, and sent in my application and registration fee.

 So, one day shortly after that, I dug out my old spandex shorts from years prior, back when I was thin and thought I wanted to work out in a gym, (ho hum…boring…), and since I was still in the process of shedding those extra pounds, a very loose fitting shirt to wear over them.
 After a few minutes of almost standing on my head, I also found some old running shoes in the back of the closet, (purchased to make a fashion statement, not to actually run in…), and I put everything in a back pack to take with me to work the next day.
 My plan was to stop at the park and to see how far I could get on the 5k course the club had marked out on the running path.